andriikushch/CarND-Advanced-Lane-Lines/README.md

 #### 2. Create a "bird view"

-One of the most important steps in whole pipeline are creating the bird view.
+One of the most important steps in the whole pipeline is creating a bird view.
 Parameters for the transformation can be found manually or calculated.
 In my case after trying different combinations, I choose the following:

 ```python